go-godin/godin/README.md

 1. Shared models are always specified using Protobuf
 2. The service API is always specified using gRPC services
 3. Every gRPC service represents it's own subdomain (DDD)
+4. Godin will not restrict the developer with it's generated files

 ## What does it do exactly?
 ####  Firstly, what are the components of a go-kit service?